Learn Globally, Speak Locally: Bridging the Gaps in Multilingual Reasoning: Experiments

 \section{Experiments}

-We train Qwen-2.5-7B-Instruct using supervised fine-tuning, reinforcement fine-tuning on the factual reasoning and mathematical reasoning dataset.
-We use 4 NVIDIA A100 for training and evaluation with DeepSpeed~\cite{rasley2020deepspeed}.
-All metrics are reported on a 0–100 scale for better interpretability.
-Please refer to Appendix~\ref{supp:exp_details} for the training details.
+We use Qwen-2.5-7B-Instruct as the backbone for all experiments on mathematical and factual reasoning.
+Training and evaluation are conducted on 4 NVIDIA A100 GPUs with DeepSpeed~\citep{rasley2020deepspeed}.
+We use three random seeds to calculate the mean and standard error.
+Please refer to Appendix~\ref{supp:exp_details} and the attached codebase for the implementation and training details.